arussell82/spreadsheet-processor-exercise/README.md

 ## How to execute the code
-This code was written in PHP, in order to execute this code please follow the following instruccions\
+This code was written in PHP, in order to execute this code please follow the following instruccions
-The current code already has 3 examples of nested arrays with the proper structure

 1. Open [Coderpad SandBox](https://coderpad.io/languages/php/) using the PHP Online IDE & Code Editor
 2. Copy the code inside the "spreadsheet-processor.php" file